Schrolli91/BOSWatch/README.md

 #####Implementeted Features:
 - FMS and ZVEI decoding and Displaying
 - Filtering double alarms with adjustable time
-- ZVEI validation (plausibility test)
+- FMS and ZVEI validation (plausibility test)
 - MySQL Database Support for FMS and ZVEI
 - All configurations in seperate File "config.ini"
 - simple Web Frontend